deltachat/deltachat-pages/es/help.md

 ### ¿Cómo puedo cambiar mi cuenta a una dirección de correo electrónico diferente?

+Note:
+Changing email addresses is temporarily disabled because of ongoing changes to the DeltaChat core.
+It should be available again in a few months.

 1. Change your address in “Settings → Advanced → Password and Account” and enter the password of your new e-mail account (and if necessary, server settings).